exercism/v3/languages/javascript/concepts/callbacks/about.md

 ## Asynchronous Code

-When an asynchronous function is invoked, there is no way to know for certain when it will return.
-This is a problem because now we can't return values directly from asynchronous code.
+When an asynchronous function is invoked, there is no way to know for certain when it will finish its work.
+This means there is no value to act on when the function returns to the caller.

 ```javascript
 // This is broken, it may or may not return your value in time to be used